strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 The beauty of using Strapi [starters](https://strapi.io/starters) is that the Strapi back end comes with a front end ready out-of-the-box.
 Now you probably want to show your shiny new website to the world!
 The next step is then to deploy both the Strapi back end and the front end on the platforms of your choice:

-👉 For the Strapi back end, we offer various deployment options — see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md).
+👉 You can deploy the Strapi back end on various services: Amazon AWS, Microsoft Azure, DigitalOcean, Google App Engine, Heroku, and many more (see our [Deployment guides](/developer-docs/latest/setup-deployment-guides/deployment.md)).

 👉 Deploying the front end mostly depends on the technology it's based on.
 The easiest way to deploy your Gatsby blog front end is probably to [deploy on Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360052324714-Connecting-to-Strapi).